 The Capital Programme was financed from a variety of sources such as capital receipts, grants, revenue, reserves and borrowing.
 With regard to the latter, the Council can borrow money for capital purposes provided it can meet certain criteria, linked to affordability, sustainability and prudence, as determined by the Prudential Code Framework.
-As at 31 March 2012, the Council held around £7.7M in the capital support and major repairs reserves, specifically to help support future years' capital investment plans.

-In 2011/12 the net cost of financing external borrowing (e.g. interest charges) was £2.715M, and the value of long term debt owed as at 31 March 2012 amounted to £74.9M, of which £5.49M relates to finance lease liabilities and £69.4M relates to PWLB long term borrowing, £1M of which is presented within short term borrowing and is due for repayment over the next 12 months.
-The overall level of debt should be viewed in relation to the Council's long term assets, which had a net book value of around £246M as at 31 March 2012.
+In 2013/14 the net cost of financing external borrowing (i.e. interest charges) was £3.134M, and the value of long term debt owed as at 31 March 2014 amounted to £67.572M, of which £239K relates to finance lease liabilities and £67.333M relates to PWLB long term borrowing.
+A further £1.229M is included within short term borrowing as it is due for repayment over the next 12 months.
+The overall level of debt should be viewed in relation to the Council's long term assets, which had a net book value of around £227M as at 31 March 2014.